-Golden Comets will continue to produce eggs steadily until they are about two years old.
+Golden Comets will continue to produce eggs steadily for about two years.
 After this, the number of eggs they lay will decrease quite a bit, but they will still continue to produce eggs for another year or so.

 The eggs of the Golden Comet are brown in color.
 Despite the small size of the chicken, these birds generally produce large or extra large eggs.

-Golden Comet hens are not usually very broody birds, which means they have little interest in incubating their eggs.
+Golden Comet hens are not typically broody birds, which means they have little interest in incubating their eggs.
 This is good for those keepers who do not have a rooster and are simply looking to have eggs to eat.